-• Disseminating new findings.
-Each EAR Program-sponsored project includes a transition plan for finding appropriate research follow-up activities through disseminating new findings and pursuing the potential for continued research.
-Where the findings suggest the value of further investigation, the EAR Program identifies appropriate activities to engage interested stakeholders who may want to continue the research.
-For example, when new technologies developed in a project are meeting anticipated objectives, there may be interest in applied research at FHWA or among State departments of transportation, Transportation Research Board cooperative research programs, or private industry.
-Other research projects may lead to unexpected findings or clarification about questions and approaches, which could suggest continued investigation under the EAR Program. • Building capacity.
+Building capacity.
 The EAR Program also furnishes value by increasing the capacity of organizations and individuals to conduct research.
 For example, the EAR Program supports the National Research Council Research Associateship Program, which provides postdoctoral and senior scientists and engineers with opportunities to conduct research on projects that complement other EAR Program research.

+RESEARCH LEADING TO ENVIRONMENTALLY SUSTAINABLE TRANSPORTATION

+The EAR Program funds research that will help the transportation industry reach sustainability goals; for example:

+- Greatly Increased Use of Fly Ash in Hydraulic Cement Concrete for Pavement Layers and Transportation Structures. - Innovative and Environmentally Beneficial Infrastructure Materials. - Next-Generation, Energy-Efficient Traffic Control Devices. - New Technologies for Development of Renewable Energy in the Public Right-of-Way. - A Remote, Self-Sustained System for Monitoring Water Quality near Highways.

-GETTING INVOLVED WITH THE EAR PROGRAM To take advantage of a broad variety of scientific and engineering discoveries, the EAR Program involves both traditional stakeholders (State department of transportation researchers, University Transportation Center researchers, and Transportation Research Board committee and panel members) and nontraditional stakeholders (investigators from private industry, related disciplines in academia, and research programs in other countries) throughout the research process.
+GETTING INVOLVED WITH THE EAR PROGRAM

+To take advantage of a broad variety of scientific and engineering discoveries, the EAR Program involves both traditional stakeholders (State department of transportation researchers, University Transportation Center researchers, and TRB committee and panel members) and nontraditional stakeholders (investigators from private industry, related disciplines in academia, and research programs in other countries) throughout the research process.
 Since 2006, the EAR Program involved stakeholders throughout the following program activities:

-- Identifying and scoping topics as part of over 50 meetings and scanning trips. - Reviewing proposals and projects.
+- Identifying and scoping topics.
+The EAR Program has identified and scoped topics as part of 50 meetings and scanning trips. - Reviewing proposals and projects.
 More than 200 experts provided assessments of proposals, ongoing projects, or possible new projects.
 Most reviewers are from academic institutions and, in descending order, State and local departments of transportation, other Federal agencies, private companies, and the international community. - Conducting research.
-The program has awarded 75 research projects on 43 different topics between 2007 and 2014.
-The research awards include work by multidisciplinary teams at 56 academic institutions, 35 private companies, 12 State and local agencies, and 10 Federal laboratories.
-LEARN MORE For more information, see the EAR Program Web site at www.fhwa.dot.gov/advancedresearch.
-The site features information on research solicitations, updates on ongoing research, links to published materials, summaries of past EAR Program events, and details on upcoming events.
-VISIT THE EAR PROGRAM WEB SITE AT www.fhwa.dot.gov/advancedresearch EXPLORATORY ADVANCED RESEARCH
+The program has awarded 79 research projects on 47 different topics between 2007 and 2016.
+The research awards include work by multidisciplinary teams at 62 academic institutions, 39 private companies, 13 State and local agencies, 10 Federal laboratories, and eight institutions outside of the United States.